Menu

 • Editing and proofreading.

-Work back from the assignment due date and calculate an assignment start date (giving yourself enough time to complete all tasks).
-Write down this assignment start date into a weekly planner or diary.
-Setting a suitable assignment start date ensures you have sufficient time to commence researching your assignment and avoids you running out of time.
-What you do not want to experience is insufficient time for finding enough quality information on your assignment topic or for undertaking a detailed proofread of your work before submitting it.
+Work back from the assessment due date and calculate a start date (giving yourself enough time to complete all tasks).
+Write down this assessment start date into a weekly planner or diary, and start then.
+Setting a suitable start date ensures you have enough time to do research, plan your assessment, write/rewrite, reference appropriately and edit without running out of time.
+This cannot be done in a couple of days and what you do not want is insufficient time for finding enough quality information on your assessment topic, writing the assessment and completing a thorough proofread of your work before submitting it.

 Another thing you can do is set start dates for each individual task along the way, for example, “Find information for Ecology report”.
-This helps you break up a larger job into more achievable parts.
+Breaking up a larger job into more achievable parts can be very helpful.

 3) Plan your week ahead